AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Linear Regression
 ### Description
-The linear regression is used for trend determination.
-The prices are set as dependent variables and time is set as an independent variable.
-Using the method to determine the smallest square, a straight line is placed through the price movements in such a way that the distance between the prices and the line deviates minimally.
-This method also establishes a trend between two points in time.
-The regression line is found in the middle of the price channel.
-The indicator provides the end values of multiple linear regression trend lines.
-Every point along this indicator is thus an end value of a linear regression trend line.
-The result is similar to a smoothing average, with the difference being that the regression line has less lag.
+Linear Regression is used to determine trends.
+Here, the prices are set as dependent variables, and time is set as an independent variable.
+Using the method for determination of the smallest square, a straight line is placed through the price movements in such a way that the distance between the prices and the line deviates as little as possible.
+Using this method also establishes a trend between two points in time.
+The regression line can be found in the middle of the price channel, and the indicator provides the end values of multiple linear regression trend lines.
+Each point along this indicator is therefore an end value of a linear regression trend line.
+What results is quite similar to a smoothing average, with the difference that the regression line exhibits less lag.

 See [*R-Squared*], [*LinRegSlope*], [*LinRegIntercept*].